How to attract new association members when money and budgets are tight

 Find out how to start showing your members that your association understands and is keeping up with their expectations as their life stages change.

-Offer new membership levels.
+4. Offer new membership levels at lower costs.

 Consider offering new, less expensive membership level options, in which members receive a subset of typical benefits.
 One way to approach this is to think about what benefits members might be interested in based on their career stage, and then bundle those benefits into a few new, less expensive membership level offerings.

 5. Offer virtual events to save on time and travel

 Virtual events are a great alternative to in-person events today, at a time when onsite events are not possible.
 They also have the added benefit of providing a valuable, yet cost-effective alternative for members who would not normally be able to attend in-person events due to budget constraints.

 These days, not everyone has access to a computer.
 But, most people have a smartphone.
 Make sure your online benefits (website, online community, online learning programs) are mobile-accessible so prospective members know they will be able to take full advantage of their membership benefits.